Nigel Tufnel: Character biography

 Tufnel's hobbies include collecting guitars; particularly noteworthy is his Sea Foam Green six-string Fender Bass VI with the price tag still attached, which he has kept in mint condition by not allowing it to be played, touched, pointed at, looked at, or talked about.
 He also has a Gibson Les Paul 1959 model, whose acoustic properties and carved flame-maple top he praises.
 He also plays mandolin and piano, and does backing vocals.
 In the film he is writing a classical piece which he feels combines the musical characteristics of both Mozart and Bach (a "Mach piece") in D minor, which he claims is the "saddest of all keys".
 The piece is provisionally titled "Lick My Love Pump".

 Tufnel has a great love for Gumby, carrying figurines of Gumby and Pokey in his shirt pocket and wearing Gumby shirts frequently.
 He is also a self-proclaimed "fish nut", liking cod and canned tuna because they have "no bones".
 Tufnel sits on the editorial board of his preferred in-flight periodical, Car and Driver.
 His favorite cookies are Oreos, but without the filling.
 A rider in his contract requires a large plate of Oreo halves, without frosting.
 Onstage he wears glam rock-inspired makeup and usually plays a Gibson Les Paul.
 He is almost always seen chewing gum.

 Tufnel has stated that if he was not in the music industry he would like to either enter the field of haberdashery or become a surgeon.

 2011 Nigel Tufnel Day

-Tufnel is famous for his special Marshall amplifier, which has numbering going "up to eleven", which he believes makes it louder than amplifiers that only go up to ten ("It's one louder").
+Tufnel is especially noted for his amplifier, which has numbering going "up to eleven", which he believes makes it louder than amplifiers that only go up to ten ("It's one louder").
 When he is asked why the ten setting is not simply set to be louder, Nigel pauses, clearly confused, before responding, "These go to eleven."

 In the run-up to 2011, Spinal Tap fans created a movement to make 11/11/11 "Nigel Tufnel Day."
 The movement was organised by The Nigel Tufnel Day Appreciation Society and Quilting Bee in Favour of Declaring & Observing 11 November 2011 as Nigel Tufnel Day (in Recognition of Its Maximum Elevenness).
 The theme of Nigel Tufnel Day was to take whatever you are doing on that day and "turn it up to 11".